 \subsubsection{Context of Study}

-We first categorized the selected studies based on the environment in which the research was undertaken, distinguishing between academic and industrial settings.
-A study was labelled as academic if all contributing authors were affiliated with universities or research institutions.
-A study was labelled as industrial if the research involved participation from industry, identified by the presence of at least one author with an industrial affiliation.
-The distribution of studies across these contexts is summarized in Table \ref{tab:context_grouped}.
-Out of the 19 studies, 14 were conducted in an academic setting, while only 5 were performed in an industrial setting.
+We first categorized the selected studies based on the research environment, distinguishing between academic and industrial settings.
+A study was labelled as academic if all authors were affiliated with universities or research institutions, and as industrial if at least one author had an industry affiliation.
+The distribution is summarized in Table. \ref{tab:context_grouped}.
+Of the 18 studies, 13 were academic and 5 were industrial.